AairaSheikh/My-Portfolio/README.md

 ## 👋 About Me

 I'm **Aaira Hatif**, a developer focused on creating clean, accessible, and performant digital experiences.
-With a passion for solving real-world problems through thoughtful design and robust code, I specialize in front-end development with a foundation in full-stack technologies.
+I believe that great software is about more than just code—it's about solving real problems for real people.
+With a background in development, I bring a unique perspective to engineering, ensuring that every project I touch is not only functional but intuitive and engaging.

+I specialize in front-end development, and I'm passionate about building systems that are scalable and easy to maintain.

 ## 💡 What I Do